Masihdeveloper/Creating-Discord-Bot/README.md

 node fileName.js
 ```

-🎉 Congratulations, your bot was successfully online for provide some exclusive features!
+🎉 Congratulations, your bot was successfully online for provide lot's of amazing features!